lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - ```ping www.google.com```
 - if you get bytes back you're connection is good.

-## enable shared folders on the vmware instance
+***enable shared folders on the virtual machine***
-- (toggle "Connected" button)
-- (right click the vm, settings, options, shared folders, select "Always Enabled")
+- (right click the vm, go to settings, click the options tab, select "Always Enabled" for shared folders
-- (select a path to the files' folder, click save)
+- (select a path to the "shared" folder from LSU OneDrive, click save)
 - I keep my path simple and put the files in a folder called 'shared'
 - my path is /mnt/hgfs/shared within the vm, if you use a different path, change it in all commands that use '/mnt/hgfs/shared'

-**Begin Build**
+### Begin Build

-These commands should all be executed in sequence:
+These commands should all be executed in sequence from within the vmware CLI:

 - ```sudo apt -y update```
 - ```sudo apt -y upgrade```